A 31-day walk of 670 km, from Millau on the Tarn to St-Mathurin-sur-Loire.

 The second half of our walk was beside this beautiful river.
 We followed it all the way to its confluence with the Loire, passing many fine, flourishing towns that we had never heard of.
 The final two days were down the Loire to rejoin our earlier finishing point at St-Mathurin.

 The weather was surprisingly mild and even rainy sometimes, which was a lot better than the torrid heat that we have suffered many times in the past.

-This year we relied quite heavily on our own home-made maps for some sections of the walk, but we still carried TOP100s for the more straightforward parts.
+This year we relied quite heavily on our own home-made maps for some sections of the walk, but we still carried TOP 100s for the more straightforward parts.
+Please note that TOP 100 maps are not really adequate unless you are following a GR.
+We include them only as a general guide.
 The details of how we made our maps can be found in Maps and Guides.

 You can also see this map using Google Earth and take a virtual flight along our route.